 Send us an email and we’ll put it in the mail!

-Kayaking tours on historic Bayou St. John through New Orleans
+Kayaking tours on historic Bayou St. John and Bayou Bienvenue through New Orleans

 Capture New Orleans from a different perspective.
-Kayak on Bayou St. John as we guide you along our historic waterway running through the city.
+Kayak our beautiful bayous as we guide you along our historic waterways.
 We’ll keep with the pace of the city—nice and easy, taking in the southern scenery, hospitality and weather.

 This experience will bring balance to many things: You’ll find nature in an urban setting, visit history in the present, have a few active hours among several decadent ones, and feel local while vacationing.